JakubTabor/Tokenization/README.md

 # I put into nlp object word "gimme" which has two parts "give and me" Now I gonna walk through my phrase using list comprehension
 # Now from spacy.symbols I gonna import "ORTH" and using "add special case" I gonna divade my phrase into two words
 # I cant create new word from that i given, so I gonna use what I have "gim and me"
+# Then I put phrase once again into my spacy model and walk through each token using list comprehension